19 Facts About My So-Called Life

 3. Rickie Vasquez was the first openly gay teenager on American network TV.

-Wilson Cruz played the character of Enrique “Rickie” Vasquez, a troubled teen, on My So-Called Life.
+Wilson Cruz played the character of Enrique “Rickie” Vasquez on My So-Called Life.
 Although there were gay characters on TV before 1994 (Billy Crystal played the 20-something gay son Jodie Dallas on Soap back in 1977), Rickie Vasquez was the first openly gay teenage character on American network TV.

 4. Jared Leto almost turned down the role of Jordan Catalano.